AJRepo/apparmor-skype/README.md

   `sudo apparmor_parser -r snap.skype.skype`

 This should be sufficient.
-If not then also run
+If not then restart the apparmor service

 4. `sudo systemctl restart apparmor.service`